Does Eating Late at Night Cause Weight Gain? The Science

 Key finding: Late eating correlates with behaviors that cause weight gain, but the timing itself isn't the cause.

-Study 4: Controlled Feeding Studies
+Study 4: Controlled feeding studies

 In controlled feeding studies where participants are given identical calories at different times, weight outcomes are similar.
 A 2013 study published in Obesity gave participants the same diet with either a larger breakfast or larger dinner.
 Both groups lost similar weight, though the breakfast group had better satiety scores.